herbie-fp/herbie/README.md

 [official Racket installer](http://download.racket-lang.org/),
 not the version that Homebrew installs;
 Homebrew will not build several mathematics libraries.

-Herbie also requires GCC 4.8 or later.
+Herbie also requires GMP, MPFR, and GCC 4.8 or later to test overhead, since that involves compiling Herbie’s output to C.

+With these libraries installed, you are now ready to run Herbie.

 Running Herbie
 --------------